WISPO-POP/PowerPlots.jl/docs/src/parameters.md

 # Parameter Arguments
 The following parameters can be used to as keyword arguments to modify a plot
 ## Plot parameters
-These paramters modify the entire plot.
+These parameters modify the entire plot.

 | Keyword     | Description | Default |
 | ----------- | ----------- | ------- |